 All my best,

-NOTE: We have started a picture gallery.
-So far, we have 45 pictures of people doing the Recipe or already fully recovered from Parkinson’s (plus some with their spouses or children).
+Also, last year, we started a picture gallery.
+So far, we have 48 pictures of people doing the Recipe or already fully recovered from Parkinson’s (plus some with their spouses or children).
 One thing you will see in this picture gallery is what I call the “New Faces of Parkinson’s;” people with big smiles filled with hope and faith about recovery.
 If you would like your picture included, please email it to me at

 Click here to see the picture gallery.
 Also, the picture gallery is a permanent page on the website.
 On the computer view, it is under the blue picture at the top of each page, listed as “Picture Gallery.”
 On the mobile view, click the menu (near the top left of the mobile screen, there are three horizontal lines next to the “F” in Fighting).
 One of the menu choices says “Picture Gallery.”